jim-franklin/CS50-Final-Project/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
-This Python script creates MS Word templates for formal letters using a command-line interface.
+This Python script generates Docx templates for formal letters using a command-line interface.
 It provides options to write letters to companies, as well as the ability to save company names and their respective addresses in a database using Python's shelve module.
 The program can also list company names found in the database in alphabetical order.

 When you use the Python's shelve module on Windows, you will notice three files with different extensions in your directory.
 The following files correspond to different components of the shelve mechanism: